Lego City Undercover: The Chase Begins: Plot

 Two years before the events of Lego City Undercover, Chase McCain, a rookie cop working for the Lego City Police Department, is tasked with arresting the city's most wanted man, Rex Fury.
-To find Rex, Chase must explore the city.
+To find him, Chase must explore the city and complete several missions.

-As far as story connections go, it was Chase who accidentally revealed that Natalia Kowalski, his girlfriend who previously worked as a news reporter turned out to be the secret witness in the Rex trial, which forced her to go under witness protection.
+As far as story connections go, it was Chase who accidentally revealed that Natalia Kowalski, his girlfriend who previously worked as a news reporter, turned out to be the secret witness in the Rex trial, which forced her to go under witness protection.
 As a result, Chase was eventually exiled from Lego City, but not before he attempted to fix his mistakes by pursuing Rex and the criminals that work for him.
 It also outlines how Chase managed to arrest Rex Fury.
 Furthermore, the game reveals that Mayor Gleeson, a character also featured in Lego City Undercover, was formerly the chief of police, and how Chief Dunby was just a deputy officer.

 Development

 Lego City Undercover: The Chase Begins was announced during Nintendo's press conference at E3 2011 on June 7, 2011, with the tentative name Lego City Stories.
-On January 17, 2013, the game was revealed to be Lego City Undercover: The Chase Begins, and that it would be a prequel to the Wii U game.
+On January 17, 2013, the game was revealed to be named Lego City Undercover: The Chase Begins, and that it would be a prequel to the Wii U game.
 It was released in April 2013.

+From the beginning, the developers had the vision to make The Chase Begins and its Wii U counterpart "two very different games".
+Features exclusive to the Nintendo 3DS, such as StreetPass, its touchscreen and gyroscope, were incorporated into the game.
+Developers focused on creating an open world that would feel as immersive and realistic as possible while considering the technical limitations of the 3DS.
+Some of the game world's features include a traffic system, free roam gameplay, and side missions, the latter with a focus to also take place on the city's rooftops.
+As the game takes place two years prior to the Wii U game, several locations have intentionally been modified.

+On December 22, 2020, Lego City Undercover: The Chase Begins was removed from the Nintendo eShop, along with the original Wii U game.

 Reception

-Lego City Undercover: The Chase Begins received "mixed" reviews according to the review aggregation website Metacritic.
-IGN called it a "decent" game that is marred by "a lot of fog, a lot of loading, no voice acting and a jarring framerate".
-In Japan, where the game was ported for release on 5 March 2015, Famitsu gave it a score of 32 out of 40.

-Chris Scullion of Official Nintendo Magazine commented on the amount of cutbacks from the Wii U sequel (Undercover), stating that "The Chase Begins has far less funnier bones than Undercover.
-The silly jokes, clever spoofs and brilliant dialogue between the characters have been replaced with a handful of average cutscenes and loads of text-heavy dialogue which, while functional, are rarely amusing and never hilarious.
-Loading times were frustrating enough in LEGO City: Undercover but are even more infuriating here considering the game's running off a cartridge and is designed for handheld play.
-It's lacking visually, too.
-Thick fog (to hide having to render distant buildings) smothers the city and roads and pavements are far less crowded, making it feel like you're wandering around a post-apocalyptic LEGO City.
-The characters' faces don't move, making in-game cutscenes feel awkward and the frame rate is clunky if you're playing in 3D.
-It's technically impressive(ish), but not as fun or funny as the Wii U game."